PhpPayments/PaymentsLib/README.md

  * php 5.3 or greater
  * CURL http://php.net/manual/en/book.curl.php

+The CURL requirement will be a hard requirement anymore as soon as there is a stream adapter for the http client.

 This lib is just an API and set of interfaces it does not contain any processors, you'll have to pick and add processors for your app.

-### List of Open Source Payment Processors using this API
+### List of Payment Processors using this API

 Please create a ticket on github or send an email if you want to get your processor on this list.
+Your library will be reviewed and added to this list if it matches the acceptance criteria.
+A good processor has proper value validation, error handling and logging.

  * Sofort.de (LGPL License) - http://github.com/PhpPayments/Sofort
  * AuthorizeNet (AIM, ARB) (LGPL License) - http://github.com/PhpPayments/AuthorizeNet

-### List of Commercial Payment Processors using this API

-Contact us to get your library reviewed and added to this list if it matches the acceptance criteria.
-A good processor has proper value validation, error handling and logging.

-There are no commercial processors available yet.

 ## Implementing your processor based on this API